 The sweet science has had the most success with the Academy

 When sports and movies come together in the right way, the result is great cinema.
 However, it has only been honored by the Academy of Motion Picture Arts and Sciences a handful of times.
-In connection with the 92nd Academy Awards, which were held on Sunday, here are the seven sports movies that have won multiple Oscars, ranked from fewest to most.
+Here are the seven sports movies that have won multiple Oscars, ranked from fewest to most.

 The Champ (1931)

 Wallace Beery plays an alcoholic former heavyweight champion trying to make a better life for him and his son (Jackie Cooper).
 Oscars went to Beery and screenwriter Frances Marion for Best Story, which was an award given until 1956.